THE NICI, Newquay

-The Hotel Victoria is in Newquay, Cornwall, United Kingdom and is near the cliffs above the Great Western Beach.
+The NICI, formally known as the Hotel Victoria is in Newquay, Cornwall, United Kingdom and is near the cliffs above the Great Western Beach.
 The Hotel first opened in June 1899.

 History

-In the years prior to 1897 local Councilors envisaged development opportunities of building a grand hotel.
+In the years prior to 1897 local Councillors envisaged development opportunities of building a grand hotel.
 They formed The Victoria Hotel Company Limited in 1897.

 The hotel was designed by the Cornish architect, John Sansom, who was part of a practice in Liskeard.
 He was responsible for designing a number of works in Cornwall, mostly around Liskeard, the Porthminster Hotel in St. Ives, and various schools and churches.

 Construction of the hotel, by local builder C.R Bellingham, started in 1897 and was completed by May 1899, more than a year before the Headland Hotel, by rival architect Sylvanus Trevail.
 The hotel officially opened on 1 June 1899.